JONATHAN (JOFF) SILBERG, PhD

 This award, made to Rice University by the NSF Directorate for Biological Sciences, provides research training for 10 weeks.
 The focus of this NSF REU program is biological networks, complex interactions among biomolecules that give rise to the diverse biological phenotypes observed in nature.Â In this summer REU, students will work on research projects under faculty mentors that draw from a range of approaches (classical biochemical and genetic to non-trivial theoretical models that require computation) to study naturally-occurring genetic networks, artificial genetic and metabolic networks, and biomolecular structure, function, and evolution.
 This program will also provide: a creative opportunity for students to develop innovative biotechnological ideas; leadership, mentorship and social retreats; special seminars and career development workshops; stipend and travel support; on-campus housing; a capstone research poster symposium; and an ethics and responsible conduct of research discussion seminar.
 Students will be recruited nationwide, with particular emphasis on recruiting women and under-represented minorities, and selection of students will be done based on the faculty steering committeeâ€™s evaluation of each applicantâ€™s transcript and recommendation letters.
 Riceâ€™s Institute of Biosciences and Bioengineering (IBB) administers this NSF REU Program and maintains a database of all the alumni for this program with tracking information on their career progression.
 Assessment of this program is done via pre- and post-questionnaires as well by using the NSFâ€™s common assessment tool.
 More information on this program can be obtained by contacting Dr. Joff Silberg or Dr. George Bennett (Principal Investigators).

-For details regarding the 2017 summer interns and their lab research, please see 2017 BioNetworks Research and the 2017 Summer Poster Symposium Gallery.
-The 2017 Undergraduate Summer Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs for 2017.
+For details regarding the 2017 summer interns and their lab research, please see 2018 BioNetworks Research and the 2018 Summer Poster Symposium.
+The 2018 Summer Undergrad Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs for 2018.

 This work is supported by an NSF award from the Division of Biological Infrastructure No. 1560097.